UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Part 2: Command Options
 * Linux commands often come with options expressed as:
 `<command> --<option[s]>`
+* Options can be expressed as full words or abbreviated characters.

 | Command     | Explanation                                                                |
 |-------------|:--------------------------------------------------------------------------:|